liranmatcu/Database/MySQL/Readme.md

 # Start MySQL database server container
-docker-compose up -d mysql-db
+docker-compose up -d mdb
-(or docker-compose up mysql-db if you want to view debug info)
+(or docker-compose up mdb if you want to view debug info)

 ## Drop into the mysql container
 docker exec -it mysql bash